yarraakshra-debug/prodigy_wd_02/README.md

 * Attendance Management
 * Report Generation

-Author

-Developed as part of the CodSoft Internship Program.
+developed as part of the prodigy InfoTech internship program